 Have you ever looked at vintage photos and noticed the grainy texture that often resulted from film photography?
-When film was processed, there would often be small particles of metallic silver that would leave a grittiness on the finished photos.
+When the film was processed, there would often be small particles of metallic silver that would leave a grittiness on the finished photos.
 While this is a characteristic of many old photos, it’s also easy to achieve with most photo editing apps, including Photoshop Express, Snapseed, and Lightroom Mobile.

 3. Experiment with texture (scratches, dust, etc.)

 Textures are a fun addition to vintage photography and emulate the natural imperfections that always seemed to show up on photos captured on film.
-Many photo editing apps have some type of texture overlays.
+Many photo editing apps have some type of texture overlay.
 In Snapseed, the Grunge Tool provides several different texture overlays to which you can make infinite adjustments.
 In the Lightroom app, you’ll find different textures under Overlays.
 Choose from Grunge, Vintage, or Scratches for dramatic or subtle effects.

 4. Add lens flare